kohunglee/areaEditor/README.md

 # areaEditor
-A lightweight (&lt;2kb) web-based editor using JavaScript to enhance &lt;textarea> with smart indentation &amp; bracket pairing for smoother coding.
+A lightweight (&lt;2kb) mini web-based editor using JavaScript to enhance &lt;textarea> with smart indentation &amp; bracket pairing for smoother coding.

 # demo